nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

 The Model is agnostic to the UI.
 It doesn\'t know anything about how the data will be displayed or how the user will interact with it.
 It simply provides the data and the means to manipulate it.

-    *In the context of our NOVA tutorial, the Model will often include the logic for interacting with the NDIP platform via `nova-galaxy`.*

 *   **View:** The View is the *user interface* (UI) of the application.
 It\'s responsible for:
     *   Displaying data to the user.
     *   Capturing user input (e.g., button clicks, text entered in a field, selections from a dropdown).